codists/English-In-CS-Books/a.md

 This is known as processor affinity—that is, a process has an affinity for the processor on which it is currently running(《Operating System Concepts》第 207 页)。

+# allotment

+- allot: ad-("to") + lot("portion(比例), share(份额)")

+vt. divide or distribute as by lots(分配)。

+- allotment

+c/u. the acting of allot.

+- 示例

+From a user’s perspective, a file is the smallest allotment of logical secondary storage; that is, data cannot be written to secondary storage unless they are within a file(《Operating System Concepts》第 530 页)。

 # approximation

 - approximate: ad-("to") + proximus("nearest")